 The /System page can allow installers to view customer and installation information.
 It also provides a way to remotely initiate a GFDI reset by clicking the [Clear GFDI] action.

-Figure 34: SparqLinq system page.
+Figure 35: SparqLinq system page.

-Clicking on an inverter serial number allows additional information to be displayed regarding that specific inverter and its modules.
+Clicking on a microinverter serial number allows additional information to be displayed regarding that specific inverter and its modules.

-Figure 35: Inverter detailed information.
+Figure 36: Inverter detailed information.

 4.4.
 Documenting the module inverter connections during installation